BehaviorTree/btcpp_website/versioned_docs/version-4.0.2/nodes-library/FallbackNode.md

   child of the list.

 - "__Tick again__" means that the next time the fallback is ticked, the same child is ticked again.
-Previous sibling, which returned FAILURE already, are not ticked again.
+Previous siblings, which returned FAILURE already, are not ticked again.

 ## Fallback